vic-rono/keyloggers/README.md

  ![pynput](https://user-images.githubusercontent.com/61822296/189190866-5c35e37f-96d7-4206-8127-2aaf92fb0d32.png)

- DISCALIMER - i have a feeling this could be malicious pynput script that could be used to social engineer one into giving out their usernames and passwords, but its strictly for EDUCATIONAL PURPOSES ONLY :-)
+ DISCLAIMER - i have a feeling this could be a malicious pynput script that could be used to social engineer one into giving out their usernames and passwords, but its strictly for EDUCATIONAL PURPOSES ONLY :-)